 Who We Are

-Lee Carlson Center for Mental Health & Well-Being is a 501 (c) 3 non-profit and the primary provider of outpatient mental health services in Anoka County and surrounding areas.
-Each year we offer hope and healing to 4,000+ individuals and families struggling with mental and emotional health concerns.
+Lee Carlson Center for Mental Health & Well-Being is a primary provider of outpatient and rehabilitative mental health services in the twin cities north metro.
+Each year we offer hope and healing to 6,000+ individuals and their families struggling with mental and emotional health concerns.
 Our services are provided to clients of any age including children as young as age two.
-Services are provided in our clinics, in client’s homes and in schools and are delivered individually and in groups as well as psychological testing, assessment and psychiatry.
+Services are provided in our clinics, in client’s homes and in schools and are delivered individually and in groups as well as to couples and to families.

 A beacon of hope and healing for 39 years, our mission is to provide exceptional and affordable mental health services to families, children, youth, and adults.

 If you are looking for a Masters Level field placement for Mental Health, Lee Carlson Center's internships provide multi-disciplinary clinical practice experiences that will develop your skills to become a well-rounded and innovative therapist.

 We have multiple field placement opportunities available in our School-based program, Domestic Violence program, our Drop-in Center for SPMI adults, CTSS/In Home program, and in our ITFC program for kids in foster care and a macro MSW field placement opportunity.